htmldbjs/htmldbjs/docs/methods/renderPaginationElement.md

 ### `HTMLDB.renderPaginationElement`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method renders specific `htmldb-pagination` element with the given `element`.

 #### Description